 Dorset lags behind the rest of the country for sustainable construction.

 Local policy is unambitious, unenforced and falls far short of the authorities stated aims.

-The government’s Committee on Climate Change (CCG) warned in February that the UK’s legally binding climate targets “will not be met without the near-complete elimination of greenhouse gas emissions from UK buildings”.
+The government’s Committee on Climate Change (CCC) warned in February that the UK’s legally binding climate targets “will not be met without the near-complete elimination of greenhouse gas emissions from UK buildings”.